austincicale/2023_NBA_Game_Predictions/README.md

 ### Data Sources

 Our search for data started with Nathan Lauga's [games](https://www.kaggle.com/datasets/nathanlauga/nba-games) dataset,  covering NBA game observations from the 2003-2004 season through December 22 of the 2022-2023 season.
 Recognizing the need for supplementary data, we incorporated two additional datasets, also compiled by Nathan Lauga.
 The [games_details](https://www.kaggle.com/datasets/nathanlauga/nba-games?select=games_details.csv) dataset provided valuable insights, including OREB and other potentially useful variables.
 Additionally, we utilized the [ranking](https://www.kaggle.com/datasets/nathanlauga/nba-games?select=ranking.csv) dataset to integrate a win percentage variable (WIN_PCT) for both home and away teams in each game.
+Another data set [Additional Data Source](#additional-data-source)

 ### Tools